35 Global Plastic Pollution Statistics

 20. Up to 46% of plastic waste comes from packaging.
 This includes bottles, bags, bubble wrap, pots and shrink wrap.

-21. An audit of global brands undertaken by Break Free From Plastic discovered that the biggest plastic-polluting companies include: Coca-cola, PepsiCo, Nestle, Unilever and MondelezInternational.
-These have been the top plastic polluting companies for the past five years (2018 – 2022), meaning their products are the most commonly found waste items.
+21. An audit of global brands undertaken by Break Free From Plastic discovered that the biggest plastic-polluting companies include Coca-Cola, PepsiCo, Nestle, Unilever and MondelezInternational.
+The top plastic polluting companies have consistently produced the most commonly found waste items over the past five years (2018 - 2022).

 22. In 2021, the International Coastal Cleanup (ICC) community hosted coastline litter picks across the globe.
 Analysis of the waste items they collected revealed the most common waste items to wash up from the oceans.
 They included: